ajayagrawalgit/Convert-My-Images/README.md

 <br>

 <p align="center">
-💻 Compatible with all the Linux Distros and MacOS Specifically Tested on MacOS, RHEL and Ubuntu
+💻 Compatible with all the Linux Distros and MacOS<br>
+Specifically Tested on MacOS, RHEL and Ubuntu
 </p>